-- 4. Always keep this list with you.
-Put it in you wallet or your purse, so you will have it every time you see a primary care giver, or pharmacist, have a test, go to the hospital, or have an emergency. - 5.
-When you stop or start a medication, make sure to update your list. - 6.
-If you have any question about the medicines you are taking, be sure to contact your primary care provider or pharmacist.
+- Always keep this list with you-put it in your wallet or your purse, so you will have it every time you see the doctor, your pharmacist, have a test, go to the hospital or have an emergency. - When you stop or start a medication, make sure to update your list.